 (No, I can’t remember the tweet author’s name.
 Yes, I am kicking myself.)

 Undercitation of women and POC is a recognised problem in academia, so I wanted to point at the role an academic website or blog can have in raising your profile and establishing your brand.
-Before you ask “who the heck do you think you are, and why would I listen to you anyway?!”, I’ll throw in that I’ve worked in marketing and PR (including as marketing director for a national firm), built websites galore for a range of clients, and my personal blog has had nearly 2.5 million visitors and counting, without ever taking my clothes off.
+Before you ask “who the heck do you think you are, and why would I listen to you anyway?!”, I’ll throw in that I’ve worked in marketing and PR (including as marketing director for a national firm), built websites galore for a range of clients, and my personal blog has had some 2.5 million visitors and counting, without ever taking my clothes off.

 Let’s take a look at some of the problems having an academic website may help address for you:

 The Solution to All Your Problems*